 Vegan stuffed peppers, simple, tasty, and made with only 9 ingredients.
 They’re gluten-free, healthy, and absolutely delicious.
-A perfectly light side dish!

 I’m absolutely in LOVE with these vegan stuffed peppers!
 They are so beautifully colorful, as well as delicious, nutritious, and super easy to prepare.
 This recipe contains simple and affordable ingredients and it makes the perfect side dish or appetizer.